rogierok/capi/README.md

 - Values that serialize to JSON and are small enough are stored in `localStorage` for fast access.
 - Large values (by default over 1 MB or with TTL > 1 hour) are stored in IndexedDB.
 - Very large JSON values are **split into chunks** (default 512 KB) and stored as separate records in IndexedDB to work around browser limits.
-- Expired entries are cleaned up on access automatically, *but keep in mind that no background cleanup is performed*.
+- Expired entries are cleaned up automatically every minute.
 - Namespaces prefix keys with `{namespace}::` to avoid collisions.

 ---